 Nonviolent resistance (NVR or nonviolent action) is the practice of achieving goals such as social change through symbolic protests, civil disobedien economic or political noncooperation, satyagraha or other methods, while being nonviolent.
 Satyagraha satya: "truth", graha: "insistence" or "holding firmly to") or holding onto truth or truth force - is a particular form of nonviolentresistance or civil resistance.
 Someone who practices satyagraha is a satyagrahi The term satyagraha was coined and developed by Mahatma Gandhi (1869-1948).He deployed satyagraha in the Indian independence movement and also during his earlier struggles in South Africa for Indian rights.
 Satyagraha theory influenced Martin Luther King J's and James Bevel's campaigns during the Civil Rights Movement in the United States, and many other social justice and similar movements

-Teacher in J.S.Public School Master in Journalism and Mass Communication Uptet B.ed from Mahatma Gandhi Kashi Vidhyapith Varanasi
+Director of PnP Facility Management Services.
+Master in Journalism and Mass Communication Uptet B.ed from Mahatma Gandhi Kashi Vidhyapith